Cogitri/Health/CONTRIBUTING.md

 Welcome to Health's first-time contributor docs.
 This document should help get you up to speed with contributing to Health.

+## Code of Conduct

+When interacting with the project, the [GNOME Code Of Conduct](https://conduct.gnome.org) applies.

 ## Making your first commit

 ### Useful documentation